-On the rare occasion I do need to get in to my city of choice (Brisbane) I’ll generally take the train or the bus.
-Taking the bike would mean about 12 kilometres along a disconnected network of paths through parks and along roads or a more direct 10 kilometre route along a main road choked with cars, buses and lorries.
+On the rare occasion I do need to get into my city of choice (Brisbane) I’ll generally take the train or the bus.
+Taking the bike would mean about 12 kilometers along with a disconnected network of paths through parks and along roads or a more direct 10-kilometre route along the main road choked with cars, buses, and lorries.
+I wouldn’t deny though that riding bike is fun, thrilling and at the same time can help burn calories.
+It could be all the more exciting riding on gravel e bikes as you do not need to stress much for paddling.

 For every 100 journeys made in southeast Queensland each day, just a smidgen over one of them will be taken on a bike.
 Yet the Queensland Government wants to push this figure up to nine by the year 2031.